siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Support a baseline MVP protocol that is as simple as possible (minimum viable protocol?), but allow for extensibility for higher efficiencies and controller capabilities.
 Also allow for an inspection mechanism to allow the CAM to query and utilize capabilities of a given controller (capabilities negotiation).

 - Support communications in ASCII only (7 bit) formats as some communication channels are not friendly to raw binary communication.
 Allow for binary transfer if binary capabilities are available.

+- Deal with the case that many image lines will contain more pixel information than can be consumed in a serial line sent to the CNC controller.

 - Support interjection of runtime machine controls such as feed rate override, feedhold and resume in the MVP protocol.